MarkusGnigler/nginx4docker/README.md

 ## Environment variables

+- $TZ
+    Set's the timezone of this container (required in particular for logging)

+- $HOST_IP
-This container prepares a variable `HOST_IP` that you can use in all `.conf` files for handling the host ip address.
+    This variable will be replaced on startup in all `vhost.d/*.conf` files

-Timezone can be set trough `TZ` as usual.